A Fully-autonomous Framework of Unmanned Surface Vehicles in Maritime Environments using Gaussian Process Motion Planning: GP-based Motion Planning in Various Complex Environments

 \subsection{Motion planning as probabilistic inference}

-In \cite{dong2016motion}, probabilistic inference is applied to realise GP-based motion planning.
+From another perspective, GP-based motion planning algorithms can also be viewed as probabilistic inference problems, where Bayesian inference is applied to find the optimal trajectory.
+The detailed explanation of using Bayesian inference to solve the trajectory optimisation problem in (\ref{trajectory_optimisation}) can be found in \cite{dong2016motion}.
 In this subsection, we summarise the work in \cite{dong2016motion} and extend it to the more general case that includes multiple planning constraints.

 By exploiting the sparsity of the underlying problem, probabilistic inference, such as Bayesian inference, is effective for solving optimisation problems and the optimisation problem in (\ref{trajectory_optimisation}) can be converted into the following Bayesian inference: